John von Neumann: Manhattan Project

 Beginning in the late 1930s, von Neumann developed an expertise in explosions—phenomena that are difficult to model mathematically.
 During this period, he was the leading authority of the mathematics of shaped charges, leading him to a large number of military consultancies and consequently his involvement in the Manhattan Project.
 The involvement included frequent trips to the project's secret research facilities at the Los Alamos Laboratory in New Mexico.

 Von Neumann made his principal contribution to the atomic bomb in the concept and design of the explosive lenses that were needed to compress the plutonium core of the Fat Man weapon that was later dropped on Nagasaki.
 While von Neumann did not originate the "implosion" concept, he was one of its most persistent proponents, encouraging its continued development against the instincts of many of his colleagues, who felt such a design to be unworkable.
 He also eventually came up with the idea of using more powerful shaped charges and less fissionable material to greatly increase the speed of "assembly".

-When it turned out that there would not be enough uranium-235 to make more than one bomb, the implosive lens project was greatly expanded and von Neumann's idea was implemented.
+When it turned out that there would not be enough uranium-235 to make more than one bomb and also that plutonium-239 could not be used in the Little Boy bomb, the implosive lens project was greatly expanded and von Neumann's idea was implemented.
 Implosion was the only method that could be used with the plutonium-239 that was available from the Hanford Site.
 He established the design of the explosive lenses required, but there remained concerns about "edge effects" and imperfections in the explosives.
 His calculations showed that implosion would work if it did not depart by more than 5% from spherical symmetry.
 After a series of failed attempts with models, this was achieved by George Kistiakowsky, and the construction of the Trinity bomb was completed in July 1945.

 In a visit to Los Alamos in September 1944, von Neumann showed that the pressure increase from explosion shock wave reflection from solid objects was greater than previously believed if the angle of incidence of the shock wave was between 90° and some limiting angle.
 As a result, it was determined that the effectiveness of an atomic bomb would be enhanced with detonation some kilometers above the target, rather than at ground level.